sebi-85/apyt/README.md

 steps in APT processing, from mass spectrum calibration to three-dimensional sample reconstruction.
 Its modular architecture ensures seamless integration with external tools through standardized input/output interfaces, supporting both Linux and Windows environments.
+Users can import and use each module independently, or integrate them in custom workflows or GUI applications.

+For ready-to-use scenarios or testing, a command line interface (CLI) is provided.
+The CLI offers lightweight wrappers around the core modules, enabling users to process raw measurement data without writing additional Python code.
+It is particularly useful for exploratory analysis, quick prototyping, and stand-alone usage.

-Key features include high efficiency with NumPy and Numba, a low memory footprint, and extensive documentation.
+Key features include high efficiency with [NumPy][numpy] and [Numba][numba], a low memory footprint, and extensive documentation.
 The modules are highly automated, requiring minimal user input to achieve accurate results.
-The package also integrates SQL database management for raw measurement data and corresponding metadata.
+The package also integrates SQL or local database management for raw measurement data and corresponding metadata.

-# Module Usage
+# User Guide

-While documentation for the modules is available, they are not intended for standalone use.
-Usage examples will be provided separately—either through command-line wrappers or a graphical user interface (GUI)—once publicly available, and will be linked here.
+For detailed installation instructions, configuration options, and usage examples, please refer to the official APyT documentation available through the homepage (see project links in the navigation section on this page).

 # License Notice – Use in Modifications and Derivative Works